MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-hub.md

 * Report creators can use the hub to find suitable datasets to build their reports on and use links to easily create reports based on the dataset, either from scratch or from templates.
 * Report consumers can use this page to find reports based on trustworthy datasets.

 By making it easy to find quality datasets and their related reports, the datasets hub helps prevent the creation of redundant reports.
 It also makes it easy to find good reports to use as starting points for creating new reports.

+This article explains what you see on the datasets hub and describes how to use it.
+For dataset owners, it also includes a number of tips about how to [enhance the discoverability and useability of their datasets](#make-your-dataset-discoverable).

 **What datasets do I see in the datasets hub?**
 * For a dataset to show up in the datasets hub, it must be located in a [new workspace experience](../collaborate-share/service-new-workspaces.md).